verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] I'll introduce your face to your colon.
 - [ ] Nothing could be further from the truth
 - [ ] Wow!
 A completely candid shot of me reading a book.
+- [ ] I don't know how to be anything else